日常- nichijou, Arawi Keiichi

 Mio types her last sentence, saves, and then collapses into her seat with a sigh of relief.
 "Finally…" She turns around and glares defiantly at the light fixture on the ceiling.
 "Even if there's a power surge now, my work won't be lost."

 She continues glaring at the lights for a while, but no power surge comes.
-Mio sighs, turns around, and begins rereading her work, looking for mistakes.
+Mio turns around and begins rereading her work, looking for mistakes.

 A few minutes later, Mio is satisfied.
 She clicks File, and then Print.